 You can do this by clicking the arrow next to the field name in Zapier, and selecting from Process Street and GitHub variables.

 Continue through the zap setup, and you’ll be able to test whether the GitHub issue data is being sent to Process Street.
-If everything is working so far, you can go into Process Street and see your new checklist run:
+If everything is working so far, you can go into Process Street and see your new workflow run: